google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 ### Blackbox third-party code

-You may not care to see in your call stack the internal functions of third-party libraries and frameworks which you use in your project.
-Use the **Blackbox Third-Party Code** feature of DevTools to omit third-party files from your call stacks.
+Use the **Blackbox Third-Party Code** feature to omit third-party files from your call stacks.
+For example, you can use this to hide third-party library and framework function calls from your call stack.

 To blackbox a file: